workingDog/scalakml/README.md

 Specifically KML is used in Goole Earth to display various geographic elements.

+The scalakml library provides the KML elements as scala classes.

 ## References

 1) OGC 07-147r2 Version: 2.2.0, Category: OGC Standard, Editor: Tim Wilson, at http://www.opengeospatial.org/standards/kml